grpc/proposal/A110-child-channel-plugins.md

 #### Java

 In Java, the configuration will be achieved by accepting functional interfaces.
-The API allows users to register a configurer on a `ManagedChannelBuilder<?>` or `ServerBuilder<?>`.
-When an internal library (e.g., xDS, gRPCLB) creates a child channel, it applies this user-provided configurer to the child's channel builder before building the channel.
+The API allows users to register a configurator on a `ManagedChannelBuilder<?>` or `ServerBuilder<?>`.
+When an internal library (e.g., xDS, gRPCLB) creates a child channel, it applies this user-provided configurator to the child's channel builder before building the channel.

 * ##### Configuration Interface